ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/build-android-chat-app-using-onnxruntime/4-run-benchmark-on-android.md

 ### Build model runner

-Cross-compile the model runner to run on Android using the commands below.
+You will now cross-compile the model runner to run on Android using the commands below:

 ``` bash
 cd onnxruntime-genai